“If you hear a voice within you say ‘you cannot paint, ‘ then by all means paint, and that voice will be silenced.”

 You probably wonder why have you lost your self-confidence.
 You are not the only one.
 On last Wednesday I went through my family albums.
 It is always fun to see my childhood photos.
 Suddenly it hit me: my early year’s photos show a self-confident, happy boy.
 No fears, no awkwardness, no shyness.
 I’ll bet your album shows the same thing.
 As I turned more and more pages of that album, I could see the process of that confident child turning more shy and awkward.
 The same eyes that looked straight into the camera, are trying to hide from it.

 Sure, some kids that have this built-in self-confidence that lasts.
 We all know them, the people who seem fearless, walking around as if they own the place.
-But most of us grow up to be more reserved persons that hesitate before new encounters, new places, new job, etc. read on and I would explain what is causing that transformation, and give you some technics on how to gain your self-confidence back and how to build confidence in general.
+But most of us grow up to be more reserved persons that hesitate before new encounters, new places, new job, etc. read on and I would explain what is causing that transformation, and give you some technics on how to gain your self-assurance back and how to build confidence in general.